Biomedical-Imaging-Lab-CWRU/3D-UBM/README.md

 ### Dataset

 The UBM image dataset used for training and validation should be organized in a structured format where each image is paired with its corresponding enhanced version.
+Please see the files in our lab server.

 ### References